What is peginterferon alfa-2b?

 Peginterferon alfa-2b is an antiviral prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic hepatitis C virus (HCV) infection.
 HCV is an opportunistic infection.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.

-In addition to recommendations for the medicine's use in treating chronic HCV infection, the guidelines include recommendations on the “off-label” use of peginterferon alfa-2b to treat acute HCV infection in HIV-infected individuals.
+In addition to recommendations for the medicine's use in treating chronic HCV infection, the guidelines and the guidance include recommendations on the “off-label” use of peginterferon alfa-2b to treat acute HCV infection in HIV-infected individuals.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”

 What should I tell my health care provider before taking peginterferon alfa-2b?

 Before taking peginterferon alfa-2b, tell your health care provider: